What Are Essential Oils?

 Use a carrier oil, not water, to dilute any unpleasant effect.
 Water is not a good choice for diluting an irritating oil because it traps the oil and drives it against the eye or skin.

-These commonly used, potentially skin-irritant essential oils are usually diluted for topical use:
+These commonly used, potentially skin-irritant essential oils should be appropriately diluted for topical use:

 "Sensitization is a process that leads to an overshooting immune response.
 With respect to essential oils this means they might be tolerated initially but can cause disproportionately strong dermatitis reactions with subsequent uses, even in response to minute concentrations.
 Some oils, especially Cinnamon (bark and leaf) and Clove (bud, stem, and leaf), statistically have the capacity to sensitize more than others.
 If used on the skin in concentrations above 2 percent, Cinnamon and Clove are considered irritant, meaning they will elicit an inflammation response from everyone, not just those who have become sensitized to them.
 Most interestingly, these effects are related to topical application; it appears, from experience in the aromatherapy community, that the internal application does not carry the same risks."7